 Child car restraints and booster seats: the law

-- Children under six months must be restrained in a suitable and properly fastened and adjusted approved rear-facing child car restraint.
+- Children under six months must be restrained in a suitable and properly fastened and adjusted rear-facing approved child car restraint with an inbuilt harness.

 - Children aged six months to under four years must be restrained in a suitable and properly fastened and adjusted rear-facing or forward-facing approved child car restraint with an inbuilt harness.